 The previous exercise offers insights into how different components of the treatment acted on the experimental populations to produce observed impacts, with some policy lessons about which components are most effective in increasing employment and reducing welfare participation.
 However, because the impacts are forecast exclusively on a specific population -welfare applicants and ongoing participants -it is unclear how these lessons can be extrapolated to impacts on the general population.
 The counterfactual in this section applies the treatment of each experiment on the SIPP sample, which is taken as a representative sample of single mothers.
-Relative to the experiments, the SIPP sample differs in terms of the initial distribution of both types (determined by the selection parameters β{τ} and distribution of initial demographics) and job opportunities (which are assumed to be drawn from the stationary distribution).
+Relative to the experiments, the SIPP sample differs in terms of the initial distribution of both types (determined by the selection parameters $\beta{\tau}$ and distribution of initial demographics) and job opportunities (which are assumed to be drawn from the stationary distribution).

-Figure 6.2 depicts dynamic treatment effects on employment and welfare participation and Table 6.2 reports impacts on welfare and skill outcomes.
+Figure 12 depicts dynamic treatment effects on employment and welfare participation and Table 9 reports impacts on welfare and skill outcomes.
 Most strikingly, treatment impacts at the sites involving time limits (CTJF and FTP) are less than half the size of treatment impacts on the selected sample.
 The relative size of the impact is consistent with the fact that individuals in the broader population are less reliant on welfare generally.
 For MFIP, the effect on participation is larger for the representative sample, indicating that individuals in the general population who would otherwise not participate in welfare are opting in due to an increase in the financial payoff to combining welfare with work.
-That this effect is larger than for the selected sample speaks to the time-varying dimension of selection: the experiment oversamples individuals
+That this effect is larger than for the selected sample speaks to the time-varying dimension of selection: the experiment over-samples individuals who have experienced negative labor market shocks and who are otherwise less likely to be enticed by these financial incentives.
+Some of this selection is also due to the positive impact that services have on job arrival rates.
+Unemployed individuals are more likely to enroll and use these services, leading to a persistent and economically significant increase in employment of about 4.5 percentage points.
+This effect is robust across sites, illustrating that work requirements introduce a permanent interplay between welfare participation and job search.

-14All income is disregarded so long as the maximum benefit is less than the payment standard minus net income.
+14. All income is disregarded so long as the maximum benefit is less than the payment standard minus net income.